 Bleeding problems in association with a family history of the disease.
 Typically bleeding into the joints is the most serious complication leading to joint destruction and contractures.

-Treatment is by replacement of the missing clotting factors.
+Treatment is classically by replacement of the missing clotting factors.
 Until the development of recombinant factors these were derived from donated blood.
 This has led to a large number of people with haemophilia contracting HIV and hepatitis C before the routes of transmission of these disease were recognised.
+However there is emerging evidence that recombinant factor VIII is more likely to promote the formation of anti-factor VIII alloantibodies (inhibitors) due to the plasma product having epitopes protected so it is possible that the plasma product will stage a come back.
+However emicizumab mimics the cofactor function of factor VIII and if initial human trial results are reproduced will prove much more convenient treatment than factor VIII.
+These new treatments are likely to remain competitive for some time with viral vector therapy if they have excellent response rates.

 Viral Vector Therapy